šŸ“¦ The ultimate Electron app with Next.js and React Server Components2024-10-21

 ReadableServerResponse is basically just a regular Node.js ServerResponse from which I can read the body once Next.js finishes the processing. createProtocolResponse converts the ReadableServerResponse into Electronā€™s ProtocolResponse.

-createProtocolResponse function waits for the body and converts the ReadableServerResponse into ProtocolResponse.
+createProtocolResponse method returns a Promise which waits for the body and resolves into converted ReadableServerResponse as ProtocolResponse.

 Next step is finally the ā€œserverā€ itself.